lukasklein-dev/listened-legal/privacy-policy.md

 Last updated: 18.01.2026

-This Privacy Policy explains how we collect, use, and protect your information when you use our mobile application ("vinylist").
+This Privacy Policy explains how we collect, use, and protect your information when you use our mobile application ("listened").

 ---